A Calabi operator for Riemannian locally symmetric spaces: Introduction

 The main result of this article is that, in most cases, this complex is locally exact.
 The precise statement is as follows. \begin{thm} Suppose $M$ is a Riemannian locally symmetric space.
 If we write $M$ as a product of irreducibles

 then the complex \eqref{key_complex} is locally exact unless $M$ has at least one flat factor and at least one Hermitian factor, in which case \eqref{key_complex} fails to be locally exact.
 (For example, the complex \eqref{key_complex} is locally exact on $S^2\times S^2$ or $S^3\times S^1$ but not on $S^2\times S^1$.) \end{thm} In the statement of this theorem, we are supposing some preliminaries concerning the theory of Riemannian locally symmetric spaces, specifically that such spaces locally split as a product of {\em irreducibles\/} (those that split no further).
 The one-dimensional factors are flat.
+Otherwise, there is a rough divide into {\em Hermitian\/} and {\em non-Hermitian\/} types, where Hermitian (as typified by complex projective space with its Fubini-Study metric) is characterised by the existence of a non-zero $2$-form $\omega_{bc}$ with $\nabla_a\omega_{bc}=0$.
+Moreover, these irreducible factors are Einstein (with non-zero Einstein constant).
+Both observations are due to the following elementary fact. \begin{lemma} Any parallel symmetric $2$-tensor $h_{ab}$ on an irreducible locally symmetric space is a constant multiple of the metric. \end{lemma} \begin{proof} If $h_{ab}$ is parallel and symmetric, the corresponding endomorphism $h^b{}_c\equiv g^{ab}h_{ac}$ is also parallel and is diagonalisable over the reals with constant eigenvalues.
+If there were two distinct eigenvalues, the corresponding eigendistributions would be parallel, and this already contradicts irreducibility. \end{proof} Since the Ricci tensor of a locally symmetric space is parallel, this lemma implies that the metric is Einstein.
+Moreover, it is well-known that the Einstein constant has to be non-zero (for completeness, we prove this at the end of \S\ref{eigenvalues}).

-Otherwise, there is a rough divide into {\em Hermitian\/} and {\em non-Hermitian\/} types, where Hermitian (as typified by complex projective space with its Fubini-Study metric) means that there is a nondegenerate skew form $J_{ab}$ with $\nabla_aJ_{bc}=0$.
-Helgason's classic text \cite{H} provides further details and, indeed, a complete classification (due to Cartan).
+If the locally symmetric space admits a non-zero parallel $2$-form $\omega_{ab}$, then $\omega_a{}_c\omega^c{}_b$ is symmetric and parallel, hence a constant multiple of the metric.
+As $\omega_{ab}$ is skew, the corresponding endomorphism cannot have real eigenvalues and therefore the constant multiple has to be negative, in which case the metric is obliged to be K\"ahler with $\omega_{ab}$ a constant multiple of the K\"ahler form~$J_{ab}$.
+Helgason's classic text \cite{H} provides further details on locally symmetric spaces and, indeed, a complete classification (due to Cartan).
 We shall not need this classification.
-The only additional fact concerning irreducible Riemannian locally symmetric spaces that we shall need is that they are Einstein, e.g.~\cite[Corollary~3]{eschenbu}.
-Again, this fact does not use the classification.

 The authors would like to thank Timothy Moy and Stuart Teisseire for their invaluable contributions to a seminar series during which our proof of this result was developed.
+We would also thank Renato Bettiol for alerting us to references~\cite{BG,G,KSW}.